elasticio/elasticio.github.io/content/_components/salesforce/index.md

 ## Known limitations

-Attachments mechanism does not work with [Local Agent Installation](/getting-started/local-agent)
+Attachments mechanism does not work with Local Agent Installation.